What is the Kfb in knitting? By Janice Jones

 To make a Purl Front Back (Pfb), work to the place where you need to make an increase.

-Furthermore, the KFB stitch creates a sturdy increase that is less likely to stretch out or distort over time.
-This makes it an excellent choice for garments that need to maintain shape, such as sweaters or socks.
+This makes it an excellent choice for garments that require shape retention, such as sweaters or socks.
 With all these benefits, it’s no wonder the KFB stitch is a favorite among knitters!

 The beauty of the KFB stitch lies in its versatility.
 It can